 Final Admission Steps

 Candidates who accept their allotment must report to their designated college or TFC within the specified timeframe.
-This step involves paying the admission fee, submitting required documents, and completing all formalities.
+This involves paying the admission fee, submitting required documents, and completing all formalities.
 Bring original certificates, the allotment order, fee receipts, and any additional documents requested by the institution.
 Missing the reporting deadline will result in the cancellation of your seat, which will then be offered to other candidates.

 Get Education Loan for Any College in India.
 100% Fees Financed- Propelld Education Loan

-TNEA 2025 Seat Allotment Process
+TNEA 2026 Seat Allotment Process

 Provisional Allotment Order

-Once the counseling results are announced, the provisional allotment order becomes your official document for seat allocation.
-This document provides details such as the college and branch you've been assigned, fee structure, and deadlines for reporting.
+Once the counselling results are announced, the provisional allotment order becomes your official document for seat allocation.
+This document provides details such as the college and branch assigned, fee structure, and deadlines for reporting.
 It also specifies whether your seat is allocated under general merit, community reservation, or a special category quota.
-However, the allotment is conditional - it becomes final only after you pay the required fees and complete the document verification process.
+However, the allotment is conditional — it becomes final only after you pay the required fees and complete the document verification process.

 Pay close attention to the instructions in your provisional allotment order.
 Missing any deadlines could lead to the cancellation of your seat.
 Your admission is only confirmed after all formalities are completed.